incorrigo/desktop-powerdfocus/README.md

-# Desktop Pilot Mode – The Analog Hole for Full AI GUI Control
+# Desktop Powerfocus – Overcoming the Mutual Ceiling Keeping Compatibility and Agency Out of Reach

 **Author: Theo Rush**
 *Independent researcher, creative technologist, autistic user of ChatGPT from a disadvantaged background.*